 • Encryption at rest and in transport using the most secure encryption protocols.

 Banks are subject to regulations and it is imperative that banks remain compliant and know where their data is at all times.
-When opting for cloud-based banking, you must ensure that your provider is up to date and compliant with all of the different regulatory mandates in the banking industry.
+When opting for cloud-native banking, you must ensure that your provider is up to date and compliant with all of the different regulatory mandates in the banking industry.
 When they are, it saves you a lot of work compared to an on-premise environment where you have to stay updated with regulatory changes yourself.

 1. Gather information and talk to other financial institutions